igjese/cards/README.md

 | Germania         | Expensive  | 7        | 5               | 3         | Add 1 Denari, 1 army, detract 1 army each turn. | 1        |

-## Supply cards
+## Tresure cards
-- There are three types of supply: money, provisions and army.
-Each of supply cards have their own pile.
+- There are three types of treasure: money, provisions and army.
+Each of tresure cards have their own pile.

 | Type        | Card Name   | Cost              | Provides     | Notes                        |
 |-------------|-------------|-------------------|--------------|------------------------------|